Manykeystrikes/Project-work/Week 14 Home Work.md

 	1. What type of architecture does the HTTP request and response process occur in?

-    - for you and me
+    - for you and me to you and me

 	2. What are the different parts of an HTTP request?
 	3. Which part of an HTTP request is optional?